piyushahuja/piyushahuja.github.io/about.md

 I think a lot about mathematics, consciousness, learning,  authenticity, and artistic expression.

 Artists whose works I admire include Wes Anderson, Hayao Miyazaki, and David Foster Wallace.
+I also like listening to Radiolab, the podcast.

 I am 26.